 Plant Cell Signalling

-My interest in this area stems from research that I carried out for my PhD at the University of Birmingham which resulted in the isolation and characterisation of the pollen receptor that controls self-incompatibility (SI) in the field poppy, Papaver rhoeas (Wheeler et al 2009).
+Mike's interest in this area stems from research that he carried out for his PhD at the University of Birmingham which resulted in the isolation and characterisation of the pollen receptor that controls self-incompatibility (SI) in the field poppy, Papaver rhoeas (Wheeler et al 2009).
 The SI system in poppy is controlled by polymorphic secreted ligand proteins (PrsS) and a pollen-specific membrane receptor (PrpS).
 While no homologues of PrpS have been found in other plants there are known to be homologues of PrsS, the secreted ligand protein (Ride et al 1999, Rajasekar et al 2019).
 These proteins are found as a large family (84 members) in Arabidopsis thaliana and also in the model moss, Physcomitrella patens.

-A current focus of my research is to elucidate the function of these proteins.
+A current focus of Mike's research is to elucidate the function of these proteins.
 We know that these proteins are secreted as they each have an N-terminal signal peptide and immunogold studies suggest they localise outside of the cell (figure 2).
 The Arabidopsis SPH family members are mostly expressed in floral tissues with some being pollen-specific and many others ovule-specific.
 However one problem with this family is that they appear to contain many duplicate copies and thus are difficult to analyse using traditional gene knockout strategies.
-I am currently attempting to elucidate their function by misexpressing and overexpressing pollen-specific and ovule-specific SPH proteins in Arabidopsis.
+Mike is currently attempting to elucidate their function by misexpressing and overexpressing pollen-specific and ovule-specific SPH proteins in Arabidopsis.

-Because of the difficulties of studying such a large family of genes I am also currently examining the SPH gene family in Physcomitrella patens in association with a colleague at the University of Birmingham, Dr Juliet Coates.
+Because of the difficulties of studying such a large family of genes Mike is also currently examining the SPH gene family in Physcomitrella patens in association with a colleague at the University of Birmingham, Dr Juliet Coates.
 The advantage of using Physcomitrella is that there are only 6 SPH genes and the Physcomitrella genome is also known to have less duplication of genes.
 Additionally this plant is amenable to targeted gene replacement by homologous recombination.
-I am currently investigating function of these genes via a gene knockout and reporter fusion strategy.
-In addition I am using a phage display strategy to attempt to find receptors for these proteins.
+Mike is currently investigating the function of these genes via a gene knockout and reporter fusion strategy.
+In addition, Mike is using a phage display strategy to attempt to find receptors for these proteins.